Looking for information about other Dental Topics?

-Can you pull your tooth on your own?
+Is it possible to pull a tooth on your own?

-Your dentist probably has at least one patient who has.
+Your dentist probably has at least one patient they know of who has.

 We expect that probably every dentist has been told by at least one of their patients that they’ve pulled one of their own teeth.

-The classic scenario is one where the tooth involved was a lower front incisor that had extensive gum recession.
+The classic scenario is one where the person, typically one of some years, had a lower front incisor that had extensive gum recession.
 And was so loose that it practically flapped in the breeze.

 The story usually continues with …

-- The tooth had been loosening up over the years (the person is often elderly).
-Sometimes, there’s been a traumatic event (like biting into hard food) that’s finally loosened it up severely.
+- The tooth had been gradually loosening up over the years.
+And then, there was a sudden traumatic event (like biting into something hard) that finally loosened it up severely.

-- The person tested the waters by wiggling and twisting on it, gradually more and more, and found that doing so didn’t really hurt very much.
+- The person tested the waters by wiggling and twisting on the tooth, gradually more and more, and found that doing so didn’t really hurt very much.

 How a dentist would interpret this story.